CLayer-dev/docs/docs/faqs/common-questions.md

 ## Integration Questions

-### Is Core Layer the same as other EVM chains?
+### Is CLayer the same as other EVM chains?
-Yes, Core Layer follows standard EVM integration patterns, making it compatible with existing Ethereum development tools and workflows.
+Yes, CLayer follows standard EVM integration patterns, making it compatible with existing Ethereum development tools and workflows.

 ### Can I use existing Ethereum tools?
-Yes, all standard Ethereum development tools work with Core Layer testnet:
+Yes, all standard Ethereum development tools work with CLayer testnet:
 - Same Web3 libraries
 - Same wallet integrations
 - Same development frameworks